 Financially sustainable processing in Norway requires a steady and substantial inflow of salmon.
 This makes it vital for SalMar to make strategic investments across the value chain.
 The construction of two new smolt facilities began in 2021 in Central Norway and in 2020 in Northern Norway.
-The facilities are located at Tjuin, in the municipality of Steinkjer, and at Senja.
-The investments will increase SalMar's annual smolt production capacity from roughly 36 million to about 76 million smolt.
+The facilities are located at Tjuin, in the municipality of Steinkjer, and at The investments increases Senja.
+SalMar's annual smolt production capacity from roughly 36 million to about 76 million smolt.
 This increase aligns with SalMar's growth ambitions.